 Hello,

-I did the exercise before looking at the correction...
-I feel like I found another method that doesn't rely on an approximation of how many times the small rectangle repeats in the large one...
-From what I remember, it must be Thales' theorem that allows me to do this...
-I scribbled a top view on the bottom left to explain it and then wrote down the method... 🤓 do you validate?
+I did the exercise before seeing the solution...
+I think I found another method that doesn't depend on an approximation of how many times the small rectangle repeats within the larger one...
+As far as I remember, it should be Thales' theorem that allows me to do this...
+I sketched a top view in the bottom left corner to explain, and then wrote down the method... 🤓Do you think it's correct?

 Bonjour,